๐Ÿ—ณ๏ธArt and Politics

 Fascism

-• Authoritarian nationalism—concentrates power in a strong leader who embodies the nation's will
+• Authoritarian nationalism concentrates power in a strong leader who claims to embody the nation's will

-• Totalitarian state control suppresses dissent, opposition parties, and independent media
+• Totalitarian state control suppresses dissent, opposition parties, independent media, and civil liberties

-• National identity elevated above individual rights, often through militarism and exclusion of "outsiders"
+• National identity elevated above individual rights, often through militarism, glorification of violence, and exclusion of groups deemed "outsiders"

-Compare: Conservatism vs. Fascism—both value order and tradition, but conservatism generally works within democratic frameworks while fascism rejects them entirely.
-This distinction matters when analyzing propaganda art versus traditional patronage.
+Compare: Conservatism vs. Fascism: both value order and tradition, but conservatism generally works within democratic frameworks and accepts gradual change, while fascism rejects democracy entirely and demands total obedience to the state.
+This is a critical distinction for exams.

 Ideologies of Identity and Belonging

-These frameworks center on group identity—whether national, cultural, or demographic—as the primary lens for political action.
-They mobilize people around shared characteristics and grievances.
+These frameworks center on group identity as the primary lens for political action.
+They mobilize people around shared characteristics, experiences, and grievances.

 Nationalism

-• Exclusionary potential emerges when national identity is defined against outsiders or minorities
+• Exclusionary potential emerges when national identity is defined against outsiders or minorities, sometimes fueling ethnic conflict

 Populism

-• "The people" versus "the elite"—frames politics as ordinary citizens fighting a corrupt establishment
+• "The people" versus "the elite" is the central framing, casting politics as ordinary citizens fighting a rigged system

 • Charismatic leadership and emotional appeals simplify complex issues into clear us-versus-them narratives